Almana-mc/LogisticsNetworks/src/main/resources/assets/logisticsnetworks/guides/logisticsnetworks/guide/channels.md

 A transfer path is built like this:

-1. Source node channel in Export mode
+1. Source node channel in Sender mode
 2. Target node channel with same channel index
-3. Target channel in Import mode
+3. Target channel in Receiver mode
 4. Same resource type on both channels

 So channel index and resource type must match.